toucansites/website/src/contents/blog/authors/index.md

 ---
-title: "Explore articles by authors.
-Find your favorite writers"
+title: "Explore articles by authors."
 description: "Discover articles by authors and explore content from your favorite writers.
 Find insights and stories tailored to your interests."
 template: blog.authors
 ---